Hassan Mehanna: Club career

-Early career

-Mehanna began his career in the Lebanese Premier League for Nejmeh in 2015, before playing for Shabab Arabi and Safa.
+Mehanna played at youth level for Advanced Soccer Academy (ASA).
+He began his professional career in the Lebanese Premier League for Nejmeh in 2015, before playing for Shabab Arabi and Safa.

-Sevan

 In February 2020, during the winter transfer season, Mehanna joined Armenian First League side Sevan.
 He scored one goal in three appearances, before the 2019–20 season was cancelled due to the COVID-19 pandemic.
 On 15 August 2020, Mehanna renewed his contract with Sevan for an additional season.
 On 28 October 2020, Mehanna and Sevan mutually terminated his contract; he had scored two goals and made one assist in three league games.
 Mehanna scored five goals and assisted six goals in all competitions.

-Return to Safa

 On 22 December 2020, Mehanna returned to Safa in Lebanon.

-Bourj

 On 30 July 2021, Mehanna joined Bourj.

-Naft Maysan

 In January 2022, Mehanna moved to Naft Maysan in the Iraqi Premier League.

-Return to Nejmeh

 On 16 May 2022, Mehanna returned to Nejmeh on a three-year contract.

+After breaking his contract with Nejmeh on a mutual agreement in September 2024, Mehanna returned to Bourj ahead of the 2024–25 Lebanese Premier League season.

+On 30 July 2025, Mehanna returned once more to Safa.